murbar/react-todo-demo/README.md

-# I made a to-do app
+# I made a to-do app with React 🤘

 My first time using react was three days ago.
 I was able to bang out this little todo app from scratch in about 10 hours.
 I'm excited to see what I can build with a bit more experience working with the framework.